poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 <details>
 <summary><b>How to test Decal Video Textures</b></summary>

-1. Ensure you have the `AudioLinkAvatar` Prefab in your Scene, as described [here](/docs/audio-link/audio-link.md#how-to-test-audiolink-using-poiyomi-shaders).
+1. Ensure you have the `AudioLinkAvatar` Prefab in your Scene, as described [here](/docs/audio-link/audio-link.md#how-to-test-audio-link-using-poiyomi-shaders).
-2. Inside the `AudioLinkAvatar` Prefab, expand it and select the object `AudioLinkYtdlpPlayer`. *This is the same place where you specify a YouTube video to use when testing AudioLink.*
+2. Inside the `AudioLinkAvatar` Prefab, expand it and select the object `AudioLinkYtdlpPlayer`. *This is the same place where you specify a YouTube video to use when testing Audio Link.*
 3. On the bottom line, **enable** the checkmark called `Enable Global Video Texture`.
 4. The Decal Video Texture can now be tested and debugged in the Unity Editor while in Play Mode.

-**REMEMBER: Global Video Texture is <u>NOT</u> a part of AudioLink and is only provided as a convenience!**
+**REMEMBER: Global Video Texture is <u>NOT</u> a part of Audio Link and is only provided as a convenience!**

 *It's also worth knowing that there are not many Worlds out there supporting this feature.
 Currently, only Worlds that utilize the latest versions of [ProTV <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://protv.dev/) 3.0 are able to broadcast Video Textures to shaders.*